Are you tired of the painstaking proofreading that comes with writing an essay? Or perhaps you’re looking for the best essay checkers for your papers.

 Pricing: Free/$20 per month

 You can choose to correct or ignore each issue as they come up.
-For more ideas, the app also has its own dictionary to consult as well as writing guides.
-This combination makes the essay checker a particularly good choice for paper writers who are practicing in a secondary language.
+For more ideas, the app also has a custom dictionary to consult and writing guides.
+This combination makes the essay checker a particularly good choice for paper writers working in a secondary language.

 5. Ginger Grammar Checker